thenerdery/dot-net-standards/Solution_Structure.md

 The Web API module MAY or MAY NOT exist, depending on the application.

-If the applicaton needs to support external users of the data and services, WebAPI SHOULD be used.
+If the application needs to support external users of the data and services, WebAPI SHOULD be used.
 See the standards on [API Communication](API_Communication.md) for more information.